Omegapoint-Norge-Academy/secure-by-design/SalesApi/README.md

 </details>

 ## Add authorization
-We want to make sure that all our endpoints use our jwt bearer authentication.
-We do not want to relay on remembering to add the `[Authorize]` attribute to all controllers/endpoints.
+We want to make sure that all our endpoints use our JWT bearer authentication.
+We do not want to rely on remembering to add the `[Authorize]` attribute to all controllers/endpoints.
 We want authentication to be opt-out rather than opt-in.
 This is done by adding authorization and configuring a default and fallback policy.
 In `Program.cs` add authorization:

 ```csharp
 builder.Services.AddAuthorization(options =>